 This guide was co-produced by Disabled service users, social workers, Disabled researchers, social work educators and academics.
 It is based on research interviews, and workshops with Disabled service users and social workers.
 The research was carried out by a team of Disabled lay researchers.
 We have also co-produced guidance for social workers.
-This and other findings can be found on the Shaping Our Lives website -https://shapingourlives.org.uk/report/digital-communication- technology-in-social-work/.
+This and other findings can be found on the report section of the Shaping Our Lives website.